Who is covered by the law?

 - do janitorial work in buildings where goods are made for shipment outside the state

-If you are not covered by the federal "Break Time for Nursing Mothers" law, visit the U.S. Department of Labor Women's Bureau online map of employment protections for women who are pregnant or nursing for a state-by-state listing or contact your state breastfeeding coalition to find out if you are covered by a state law.
+If you are not covered by the federal "Break Time for Nursing Mothers" law, or if your work is covered under the FLSA but you are exempt from overtime, visit the U.S. Department of Labor Women's Bureau online map of employment protections for women who are pregnant or nursing for a state-by-state listing or contact your state breastfeeding coalition to find out if you are covered by a state law.
 For information on other state breastfeeding laws, see the directory from the National Conference of State Legislatures.